vboyev-MSFT/defender-docs/defender-endpoint/configure-endpoints-vdi.md

     3. In the **Deployment method** field, select **VDI onboarding scripts for non-persistent endpoints**.

-    4. Click **Download package** and save the file.
+    4. Select **Download package** and save the file.

 2. Copy the files from the `WindowsDefenderATPOnboardingPackage` folder extracted from the zipped folder into the golden/primary image under the path `C:\WINDOWS\System32\GroupPolicy\Machine\Scripts\Startup`.

-    - If you are implementing multiple entries for each device - one for each session, copy `WindowsDefenderATPOnboardingScript.cmd`.
+    - If you're implementing multiple entries for each device - one for each session, copy `WindowsDefenderATPOnboardingScript.cmd`.

     - If you're implementing a single entry for each device, copy both `Onboard-NonPersistentMachine.ps1` and `WindowsDefenderATPOnboardingScript.cmd`.